paulengstler/invisible-stitch/README.md

 ### Dataset Setup

 To train the depth completion network from a fine-tuned ZoeDepth model, we need to generate some data first.
 First, we predict depth for [NYU Depth v2](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html) with [Marigold](https://github.com/prs-eth/Marigold).
-Second, we use Marigold again to predict the depth for [Places365](http://places.csail.mit.edu).
+Second, we use Marigold again to predict the depth for [Places365](http://places2.csail.mit.edu/) (original).
 Third, we use the depth maps for Places365 to generate inpainting masks.

 Places365 can be used as-is.
 For NYU Depth v2, please follow the instructions [here](https://github.com/cleinc/bts/tree/master/pytorch#nyu-depvh-v2) to download the split that we use.
 It is the same one used for ZoeDepth.
 We also need the official splits for NYU Depth v2: